Short Bio

 Her artistic work stems from a deeply personal exploration of themes such as memory, trauma and the fluidity of identity in times of crisis.
 Her life experience, shaped by migration in three different countries, forms the basis of her visual language, in which she explores the psychological traces of war, exile and family ties.
 In symbolically multi-layered visual narratives, she examines how inner worlds are shaped by external upheavals and uses photography as a means of reconstructing emotional and temporal continuity.

-Since October 2025, she has been a postgraduate student (Meisterschühlerin) in Prof. Tina Bara's class for photography and moving image at the Academy of Fine Arts Leipzig.
+Since October 2025, she has been a postgraduate student (Meisterschühlerin) in the Class for Photography and Moving Image with Prof. Tina Bara at the Academy of Fine Arts Leipzig.